tudorelu/pyjuque/README.md

 You should be good to go!
 Check out the example section.

-## Features
+## Modules
-This library implements the following features:
+This library implements the following modules:

 ### Bot Controller
 At `pyjuque/Engine/BotController.py`.